docker-archive/dcus-hol-2017/docker-cloud/README.md

 8. Click `Build in master:/voting`.

-	Here you can see the status of the build process
+	Here you can see the status of the build process:

 	![](images/build_status.png)